Hi, I’m Leilani.

 My journey down the plant path began…

 completely by surprise.
 Many days alone in nature opened me up to a whole new world of observation and communication.
-Never in my life had I gotten so quiet.
-I think that being so available and so free of distraction and stimulation finally allowed me to receive nature’s voice.
+Never in my life had I been so quiet.
+I think that being so available and so free of distraction and stimulation finally allowed me to receive.
 I believe that plants are working through and with humans to show us the way to creating a more loving paradigm and a better experience on Earth for all beings.
 It is my belief that the human experience is not only better when we walk hand in hand with the natural world, but that it can also be much more meaningful.
 Though many of our rich ancestral traditions and much knowledge of the plants has been lost, I believe that if we are willing to soften and open we can regain it and live in harmony with the natural world once more.

 I refuse to trade-in my natural and instinctual ability to look directly to the plants for healing.
 I refuse to because I have seen the healing power of plants firsthand and there is no going back.
 I refuse to instill my trust, power (money), and ultimately my life into the hands of a system which has proven to not have my best interests at heart.
 I am a person with feelings, habits, behaviors, preferences, and a story to tell.
 I am not a number, not a case.
 Many of us have traded in our sovereignty when it comes to our health.
 In some instances we are trusting the wrong people when we should be able to trust ourselves.
 To me, this is a very disconcerting notion.